 - Nail Envy or another type of nail strengthening solution – we strongly recommend you have this on hand before attempting to remove dip/acrylic

 NOTE: If you do not have everything at hand, try reaching out to your salon or nail technician via Instagram, phone, or email, and ask if they’re able to put together a small removal rescue kit and get it to you.

-Follow the adapted DIY step-by-step below, or check out the full dip nail removal by hand video on our OPI Professionals Channel
+Follow the adapted DIY step-by-step below from OPI Educator Galdina Jimenez @nailuscious on Instagram, or check out the full dip nail removal by hand video on our OPI YouTube Channel.

 Soaking off dip nails can take time, so be sure you have an extra durable nail file to help you!
 Start by reducing as much of the OPI Powder Perfection as possible without filing down to your natural nail.

 ProTip: You should always see some color!
 If you have it, we suggest a 180 file grit rather than a 240 grit or higher.
 The higher the grit, the finer the file.
 That just means it might take you longer to file down the product.
 But if you have to, use whatever file you have and just make sure not to file down to the natural nail.

 Remove filing dust, then fully saturate a cotton ball with an acetone-based nail polish remover, place it on top of the nail, then wrap both the cotton ball and nail in a foil square.